Zuehlke/software-engineering-corner/src/articles/building-observability-into-the-nhs-covid19-app/index.md

   - logging
   - monitoring
   - telemetry
+shortDescription: >-
+  Building observability into the NHS COVID-19 app backend serving 16 million users.
+The app averted ~1 million cases of COVID-19.
 ---
 When the COVID-19 pandemic swept the globe, it triggered a race to develop digital tools that could help manage and track the spread of the virus.
 The Department of Health and Social Care (DHSC) oversees the UK's National Health Service (NHS), with the aim to help people live more independent, healthier lives for longer.